-STEP EIGHT: Using a cookie scoop, place even scoops of dough onto the prepared pans.
+STEP EIGHT: Using a medium cookie scoop, place even cookie dough balls onto the prepared baking sheets.

 PRO TIP: Leave about 2 inches of space between scoops as the cookies will spread.

-STEP NINE: Bake in oven for 8 to 9 minutes.
+STEP NINE: Bake cookies for eight to nine minutes.

-STEP TEN: Remove the cookies from the oven.
+STEP TEN: Remove the cookie sheet from the oven.
 Immediately press the remaining white chocolate chips into the tops of the warm cookies.

-STEP ELEVEN: Allow the cookies to cool on the pan for 2 to 3 minutes before transferring to a cooling rack to cool fully.
+STEP ELEVEN: Allow the cookies to cool on the pan for two to three minutes before transferring to a wire rack to cool fully.

 STEP TWELVE: Serve once cooled.

 HOW TO SERVE